-Ynyslas beach and dunes are a true gem and well worth a visit.
+Ynyslas Beach is a true gem and well worth a visit.
 You can park on the estuary side of the dunes and enjoy lovely views up the Dyfi Valley and across the estuary to Aberdyfi.
 Take a stroll through the dunes which are managed by the Dyfi National Nature Reserve to discover another world entirely.
-There are well trodden routes and also less used ones that lead you through these impressive dunes to the beach which is more than 2 miles long if you include the sea front at Borth.
+There are well-trodden routes and also less used ones that lead you through these impressive dunes to the beach which is more than 2 miles long if you include the seafront at Borth.
 Also in the dunes is a wooden viewing platform offering huge views across the dunes and up the Dyfi Valley to the mountains beyond.